OpenBEL/bel.rb-search-sqlite/README.md

 bel.rb provides an [approach to plugins](https://github.com/OpenBEL/bel.rb/wiki/Plugins-in-bel.rb) that is meant to be uncomplicated.
 The following steps will get you started:

-- Install gem with `gem build bel-search-sqlite.gemspec` followed by `gem install bel-search-sqlite-1.0.0.gem`.
+- Build gem with `gem build .gemspec` and install with `gem install bel-search-sqlite-1.0.0.gem`.
+- on JRuby, build gem with `gem build .gemspec-java` and install with `gem install bel-search-sqlite-1.0.0-java.gem`.
 - Now you have this plugin installed and ready for use in bel.rb!
 - With bel.rb installed run the command `bel plugins` to list available plugins.